 Is there any better way to enjoy the warm months of summer than with your best friend?
 Summer is ideal for walks in the park or a rousing game of fetch.
 It’s also a time to practice safe playtime.
 Rising temperatures can affect both you and your pup adversely if you’re not careful.
 Our guide will offer advice for different scenarios when you’re out enjoying the pleasant weather.

 The key to a safe summer is using your best judgment, whether at the lake, on the road, or on a walk.
 It’s easy to let the heat of the moment take over and push for just one more game or go a bit farther down the trail.
-It’s essential to keep safety top of mind, especially with puppies and senior pets.
+It’s essential to keep safety top of mind, especially with puppies and senior pets, but also brachycephalic breeds that are particularly prone to overheating.

 The 7 Summer Safety Tips for Dogs